PedroIniguezHuerta/Embedding-Water-mark-in-images-with-openCV/README.md

 # Embedding-Water-mark-in-images-with-openCV
 This code show how hidding water marks into images using openCV.

-This is a Google collab (or Jupyter notebook) containing code and their execution outputs
+This is a Google collab (or Jupyter notebook).